-Constitution Section RTIA Implications/Contribution Section 9,10,14 'To the extent to which applicable' Access to Information 1.
-Everyone has the right of access to Section 33 Everyone has the right to administrative action that is lawful reasonable and procedurally fair.
+Constitution RTIA Implications/Contribution Section 9,10,14 'To the extent to which applicable' Access to Information 1.
+Everyone has the right of access to a) Any information held by the state; and b) Any information that is held by another person and that is required for the exercise or protection of any rights.
+2. National legislation must be enacted to give effect to this right and may provide for reasonable measures to alleviate the administrative and financial burden on the state.
+Section 33 Just administrative action Everyone has the right to administrative action that is lawful, reasonable and procedurally fair.
 Everyone whose rights have been adversely affected by administrative action has the right to be given written reasons.
-National legislation must be enacted to give effect to these rights, and must Provide for the review of administrative action by a court, or, where appropriate, an independent and impartial tribunal; Impose a duty on the state to give effect to the rights in subsections (1) and (2); and Promote an efficient administration.
+National legislation must be enacted to give effect to these rights, and must a) Provide for the review of administrative action by a court, or, where appropriate, an independent and impartial tribunal; b) Impose a duty on the state to give effect to the rights in subsections (1) and (2); and c) Promote an efficient administration.
 Section 34, 35 Access to Courts Everyone has the right to have any dispute that can be managed and adjudicated by the application of law decided in a fair public hearing before a court; or where appropriate, another independent and impartial tribunal or forum.